-The advanced solution is presented in the next figure.
-The electrodes are insulation on the faces of the stack.
-The insulation alternates for each pole and the electrodes of common polarity are connected by a metallic strip.
+The preferred design is presented in the next figure.
+The internal electrodes of same polarity are connected by external electrodes placed on the face of the actuator.
+The internal electrodes are insulated from antipode external electrodes with a thin glass layer placed between the faces of the ceramics material and the external electrodes.
+The insulation alternates for each pole.
+Thus, each electrode of common polarity are connected by a metallic strip.
 This result in a perfect internal electric field pattern.

 The advanced piezo stack comprises a pile of those piezo layers to increase the displacement performance.
 The electrodes cover all the layers and are open at side faces of the stack.
 The layers are contacted with metallic stripes at the side face where antipole electrodes are insulated.